Code | LLMLTI |

 Course Outline

-Applicants for the LLM (Intellectual Property and E-Law) also have the option of registering for a Postgraduate Diploma in Intellectual Property and E-Law.
-Students take 60 credits of taught modules from those on offer for the LLM (Intellectual Property and E-Law).
+A shorter Postgraduate Diploma in Law (Law, Technology and Innovation) is also available.
+Students take 60 credits of taught modules from those on offer for the LLM (Law, Technology and Innovation).
 The Postgraduate Diploma can be completed over 9 months full-time or 18 months part-time.

 This shorter programme may be attractive to legal professionals and others who may prefer not to make an initial commitment to a full master’s programme.
 Graduates of the Postgraduate Diploma may further progress their studies by completing a 12,500-word research dissertation and graduate with an LLM.